 Overview

-Dr. Poteat is a professor in the Duke University School of Nursing and co-director of the Duke SGM Wellness Program.
+Dr. Poteat is a Professor in the Duke University School of Nursing, Associate Director of the Center for AIDS Research Developmental Core, and Co-Director of the Duke SGM Wellness Program.
 Her research, teaching, and clinical practice focus on HIV and LGBTQ health with particular attention to the health of transgender communities.
 Her research attends to the role of intersectional structural stigma in driving health inequities and seeks to identify strategies to advance health justice.
 Certified as an HIV Specialist by the American Academy of HIV Medicine and Gender Specialist by the World Professional Association for Transgender Health, she is a global leader in HIV research and care with transgender persons.
 She is an associate editor for the journal LGBT Health and serves on the Department of Health and Human Services Adolescent and Adult HIV Treatment Guidelines panel.
-She founded and co-leads the Inter-CFAR Transgender Health Scientific Working Group and serves on the board of the World Professional Association for Transgender Health.
+She founded and co-leads the Inter-CFAR Community Working Group and serves on the board of the World Professional Association for Transgender Health.

 Current Appointments & Affiliations